Chris Matthews

 Christopher John Matthews (born December 17, 1945) is an American political commentator, retired talk show host, and author.
 Matthews hosted his weeknight hour-long talk show, Hardball with Chris Matthews, on America's Talking and later on MSNBC, from 1997 until 2020.
 He announced on his final episode that he was retiring, following an accusation that he had made inappropriate comments to a Hardball guest four years earlier.

 Early life and education

 Matthews was born in Philadelphia, Pennsylvania, the son of Mary Teresa (née Shields) and Herb Matthews, a court reporter.
-Matthews's father was, he has written, "raised Episcopalian—Church of England," of English and Scots-Irish ancestry, and his mother was from an Irish Catholic family; Matthews and his siblings were raised in the Catholic faith.
+Matthews's father was raised Episcopalian and was of English and Scots-Irish ancestry, while his mother was from an Irish Catholic family.
+He and his siblings were raised in the Catholic faith.

 Matthews attended La Salle College High School.
-Matthews is a 1967 graduate of the College of the Holy Cross in Worcester, Massachusetts, and did graduate work in economics at the University of North Carolina at Chapel Hill.
+He then graduated from the College of the Holy Cross in Worcester, Massachusetts, with a Bachelor of Arts in economics in 1967 and completed graduate work in economics at the University of North Carolina at Chapel Hill.
 Matthews was also a visiting fellow at Harvard University's Institute of Politics.

 Matthews served in the United States Peace Corps in Swaziland from 1968 to 1970 as a trade development adviser.

 Matthews holds 34 honorary degrees from numerous universities and colleges.